Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Summary and conclusions

 Our approach consistently reproduces experimental results for both $T_N > T_c$ and $T_N < T_c$, i.e., for both orderings of the zero-field critical temperatures of magnetic order and superconductivity.
 Phase diagrams of both types have been reported based on different experimental probes \cite{kibune_observation_2022, ogata_appearance_2024, khim_coexistence_2024}, perhaps due to the interplay of dynamical magnetic order and experimental timescales \cite{khim_coexistence_2024}.
-Notably, it is sufficient to assume a single parameter, namely the critical temperature $T_M$, to depend on the experimental probe.
+Notably, it is sufficient to assume a single parameter, namely, the critical temperature $T_M$, to depend on the experimental probe.
 Our approach also correctly describes the phase diagrams for general angles $\theta$ between the magnetic field and the surface normal.

 One might question whether we are ``fitting an elephant'' since the Landau functional contains a large number of parameters.
 This is not so.
-Reproducing the three-dimensional phase diagrams in the space of temperature, out-of-plane field, and in-plane field for both $T_N > T_c$ and $T_N < T_c$ strongly constrains the parameters.
+One parameter per OP can be chosen arbitrarily up to the sign by simply rescaling the OP; we choose to set the $\beta$ parameters of fourth-order terms to unity.
+Reproducing the three-dimensional phase diagrams in the space of temperature, out-of-plane field, and in-plane field for both $T_N > T_c$ and $T_N < T_c$ strongly constrains the remaining parameters.
 The fact that this is possible at all thus suggests that it is based on a valid physical picture.